majorhenry/loanapplication-api-v1/readme.md

 `docker compose logs`

-# Schea definition and explanation.
+# Schema definition and explanation.
 ```
 The schema is located in the db directory, and every action taken have been commmented for easy readabity.
-To ensure that no negative value can be sent by customer columns ensure that values are greater than zero and query are parameterized.
-Furthermore after using I always used client.release(); to ensure no data leaks.
+To ensure that no negative value can be sent by customers to columns, I ensured that values are greater than zero and query are parameterized.
+Furthermore after using the querying the database with pool method, I always used client.release(); to ensure no data leaks.
 ```
 # Explanation of security and CI/CD decisions.
 ```